Every day, across the nation, 2,500 of America’s youth abuse a prescription drug for the first time.

 - Nutritional support in the form of vitamins, minerals and other supplements that help the body detoxify

-- Physical assists that calm muscular spasms and relieve stress and pain
+- Physical assists that calm muscle spasms and relieve stress and pain

 - Ample healthful food and drink available at all hours